Automotive, Technology

 How often you should get your car washed in the summer?
 Image credit: Adobe Stock.

 Want to rejuvenate your car before your summer plans?
-Driving your vehicle through a car wash cleans the surface and adds a protective layer that will prevent deterioration caused by the summer heat.
+Driving your vehicle through a car wash cleans the surface and may add a protective layer, depending on the wash package, that will prevent deterioration caused by the summer heat.
 Find out how often you should get your car washed in the summer to guard it from debris.

 After Heavy Rain or Thunderstorms